A picture of a woman laying on her bed with a shadow image of the same woman sitting up to represent the struggles of trauma and insomnia

 It wasn’t always when my mind was keeping me awake and causing my insomnia that I would fall back on writing to process my thoughts.
 When a previous partner broke up with me (my longest relationship at that point, and still one of the longest I’ve ever had), the whole situation bounced around my mind every waking second.
 I decided to write everything that came to mind down on paper to get this emotional rollercoaster out of me.

 Not all of what I wrote was pleasant, as you’d expect from a sudden breakup.
-It also didn’t help that this was when my psychotic episodes and anxiety disorders had just become a permanent fixture in my life: a lot was going on for me at the time.
+It also didn’t help that this was when my psychotic episodes and anxiety disorders had just become a permanent fixture in my life.
+A lot was going on for me at the time.

 Doing all this helped with controlling the worst of my emotional states, leading to a lessening in my suicidal ideation and suicidal behaviours.
 However, I still couldn’t sleep well, I still had insomnia.
 I was only getting about four hours a night.
 The problems with my heart changed that, allowing me to actually sleep at night because I felt tired for a change.
 Although I now feel tired all the time, which isn’t great.